-Copywriting a White Paper
+Copywriting White Papers

-White papers are written on a number of topics, the aim being to be the definitive source of findings and information on that particular topic.
+That’s Authority Content: White papers are written on a number of topics, the aim being to be the definitive source of findings and information on that particular topic.
 In the past white papers were more commonly associated with government, but today they are used extensively by private corporations, non-government organizations, and even individuals.
 Persuasion and rhetoric are critical factors for copywriting a white paper.

 A white paper copywriter knows how to make a case for a certain topic’s methodology or benefit in its utilization.
 White papers serve as documents of credibility and research is a prominent part of the process.